AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/execute-tests-browserstack.md

     debug: false,
     build: "CI Execution")]
 ```
-To execute Bellatrix tests in BrowserStack cloud, you should use the BrowserStack attribute instead of IOS.
+To execute BELLATRIX tests in BrowserStack cloud, you should use the BrowserStack attribute instead of IOS.
 BrowserStack has the same parameters as IOS but adds to additional ones- device name, captureVideo, captureNetworkLogs, consoleLogType, build and debug.
 The last five are optional and have default values.
 As with the IOS attribute you can override the class behaviour on Test level.
 ```csharp
 [TestMethod]
 [IOSBrowserStack("pngG38y26LZ5muB1p46P",